usaid-cs/yesterday-i-learned/biology.md

+1. [Fire ants](https://en.wikipedia.org/wiki/Fire_ant) (spicy bois) not only bite and spray acid, which most ants do, but they also inject [Solenopsin](https://en.wikipedia.org/wiki/Solenopsin) venom, which feels like being burned.
 1. As you age, [decreasing neuroplasticity prevents learning of new skills](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3622463/) that you can later apply to unrelated things.
 1. People who don't get [mono](https://en.wikipedia.org/wiki/Infectious_mononucleosis) until late game are more likely to get serious issues, like the spleen rupturing.
 1. [正確名稱是蕁麻疹，俗稱風癩，又稱為風疹。](https://hk.answers.yahoo.com/question/index?qid=20070219000051KK01348)